The Lake

 The event area is mostly level ground.
 For specific accessibility questions, please contact the organisers directly.

-Suovanlahti has its own accommodation at Saarnikumpu, with seven rooms sleeping up to 13 guests.
-The nearest hotel is in Viitasaari, about 35 km away.
-Camping is often available during event weekends.
+Suovanlahti has its own accommodation at Saarnikumpu, and the nearest hotel is in Viitasaari, about 30 km away.
 See accommodation options →